 The man behind The Grueling Truth - Where Legends Speak

 In the 1990s, they had 10 win seasons each year and finished in the AP top five every year, a feat that might never be matched again.
 They also have had three NC’s (1993, 1999,2013) but didn’t even field a football program until 1947.
 Their 58 weeks at No. 1 in the AP during the 90s was matched by none.
 They also had two Heisman winners in Charlie Ward and Chris Weinke.
 Jameis Winston made it 3 Heisman trophy winners in 2014.
+Check out the best sports betting sites!

 The Seminoles are at ten on this list mainly because of a lack of longevity; as stated above, the Seminoles didn’t begin to play until 1947.
 The decade they had in the 1990s was as dominant as any team has been for a decade.